AustinBorger/ShadertoyVST/README.md

 ShadertoyVST is an adaptation of the [Shadertoy](https://www.shadertoy.com/) development environment in the form of a VST plugin.
 Its purpose is for creating music visualizations, and therefore implements features that are more suited to those ends.
-Automatable parameters and midi events are forwarded to the shaders as uniforms, facilitating the use of a DAW to produce rhytmically synchronized events that guide the animation.
+Automatable parameters and MIDI events are forwarded to the shaders as uniforms, facilitating the use of a DAW to produce rhythmically guided animations.

+## Supported Platforms

+ShadertoyVST makes use of JUCE which is a cross-platform, cross-DAW framework for creating audio plugins.
+Currently, the only tested platform / DAW combination is FL Studio 20 on Windows 10.
+Bugs are likely to exist on other Operating Systems and DAWs.
+See the Contribution section if you would like to help improve stability on these untested environments.

 ## Contribution

 All contributors are welcome.
+This project is in need of contributors on other platforms to verify correct behavior of the VST plugin.

-If you have a feature you would like to add to ShadertoyVST, fork off a new repo and submit a pull request.
+If you have a feature you would like to add t o ShadertoyVST, fork off a new repo and submit a pull request.

 Bug reports should be submitted through the normal GitHub issue tracker.